How to create and configure an additional disk on an instance

 format disk

-Label the volume (optional) and confirm the formatting options by clicking Next.
+Label the volume (optional) and click Next.

 format disk

-In the last window, click Finish to format the disk.
+Click Finish to format the disk.

 format disk